coralynn-sh/cyn-site/content/about/_index.md

 Who am I
 ========

-I am just a digital vagabond with a particular interests in real time rendering, optimization, and open source.
+I am just a digital vagabond with a particular interests in tech art, optimization, and open source.

+You can find my public work [here](https://github.com/coralynn-sh)

 Contact
 -------